Black and White Photography Tips with More Intention and Impact

 Seeing in monochrome tips the world on its axis and provides a fresh perspective; almost as if seeing it for the first time.
 All too often a poorly executed color image is converted to grayscale in a final attempt of saving the image.
 A great black and white should always be the end goal, not a last ditch effort.
-Below are some tips for producing strong black and white images.
+Below are some black and white photography tips for creating more impactful and interesting images.

 Choosing to work in greyscale allows us to hone in and focus on the individual thus making the overall set and scene less important.
 Keep the aesthetic relatively simple, approach it with a less is more attitude, and choose an aperture and exposure that makes the subject pop when shooting in a busy location.